 The aims of this discussion are as follows: to introduce networked sensors in the context of conservation; to describe how they are being used for conservation, including what needs they are addressing in conservation practice and how different approaches fit together; to identify the obstacles in advancing the capacity of these technologies from both field and tech perspectives; and to discuss the future of networked sensors, including the sustainability of their applications and how best to collaborate moving forward.

 - Eric Becker Conservation Technology Engineer, World Wildlife Fund (10 min)

 - Laurens de Groot, Co-Founder, SmartParks (10 min)

 - Dr. Jan-Kees Schakel Founder and CEO, Sensing Clues (10 min)

 (Click through here to watch the full meetup)

 Virtual Meetup Notes

-For our first-ever WILDLABS Virtual meetup we were joined by 70 members!
-A big thank you to everyone who participated in the live chat throughout the session and the end discussion with such ethusiasm, we hope you enjoyed it as much as we did.
-If you weren't able to join in person, we've recorded the session so you will be able to view at your convenience, and we've shared key take aways in the notes below.
+For our first-ever WILDLABS Virtual meetup, we were joined by 70 attendees!
+A big thank you to everyone who participated in the live chat throughout the session and the end discussion with such enthusiasm.
+We hope you enjoyed it as much as we did.
+For those of you who weren't able to join in person, we've recorded the session so you will be able to view it at your convenience, and we've shared key takeaways in the notes below.